robwolff3/google-assistant-webserver/README.md

 This is a emulated Google Assistant with a webserver attached to take commands over HTTP packaged in a Docker container.
 The container consists of the Google Assistant SDK, python scripts that provide the Flask REST API / OAuth authentication and modifications that base it from the Google Assistant library.

-How does this differ from AndBobsYourUncle's [Google Assistant Webserver](https://community.home-assistant.io/t/community-hass-io-add-on-google-assistant-webserver-broadcast-messages-without-interrupting-music/37274)?
-This project is modified, running based on the Google Assistant libraries which allow for additional functionality such as casting Spotify.

-## Credit where credit is due

 I did not write this code, I simply pulled pieces and modified them to work together.
 AndBobsYourUncle wrote Google Assistant webserver Hassio add-on which this is largely based on.
 Chocomega provided the modifications that based it off the Google Assistant libraries.

+How does this differ from AndBobsYourUncle's [Google Assistant Webserver](https://community.home-assistant.io/t/community-hass-io-add-on-google-assistant-webserver-broadcast-messages-without-interrupting-music/37274)?
+This project is modified, running based on the Google Assistant libraries which allow for additional functionality such as casting Spotify.

 * [AndBobsYourUncle Home Assistant forum post](https://community.home-assistant.io/t/community-hass-io-add-on-google-assistant-webserver-broadcast-messages-without-interrupting-music/37274) and [Hassio Add-on Github repository](https://github.com/AndBobsYourUncle/hassio-addons)
 * [Chocomega modifications](https://community.home-assistant.io/t/community-hass-io-add-on-google-assistant-webserver-broadcast-messages-without-interrupting-music/37274/234)